 Steve Crimmins defends clients in investigations, Wells submissions, litigation, trials, appeals and settlement negotiations involving the Securities and Exchange Commission, the Justice Department and a wide range of financial services regulators.
 He also litigates private securities and other commercial cases, leads internal investigations, and provides strategic advice and counseling on financial regulatory matters.

 Steve served for eight years as a senior executive of the SEC’s Enforcement Division.
 He co-managed a large Trial Unit prosecuting hundreds of jury and non-jury securities cases in federal courts around the country and in SEC administrative proceedings.
 He also advised on SEC investigations and participated actively in SEC settlement negotiations.
 He previously served six years as a line SEC trial attorney and continued to litigate and try cases after his promotion to senior SEC management and the federal Senior Executive Service.
 A native New Yorker, he studied law at Columbia and began his litigation career at a large New York firm.

 Since returning to private practice a decade ago, Steve has successfully represented public companies, directors, senior corporate officers, financial services firms and their professionals, accountants, lawyers and others in the full range of securities cases.
 These engagements have included financial reporting and accounting issues, disclosure issues, insider trading, market manipulation, complex financial products, FCPA issues, and violations of rules governing broker-dealers, investment advisers and investment companies.

 In addition to client representation, he leads multiple securities bar groups and has testified twice before Congress on SEC-related issues.
 He writes, speaks on professional panels, and is quoted by the national media on securities law topics.
-For the last five years he has been a member of the K&L Gates offices in both New York and Washington.
+For the last six years he has been a member of the K&L Gates offices in both New York and Washington.

 Recent Notable Matters